emmaChristine/Wallet/README.md

 ## Features

-The application presents a list of cryptoccurency transactions using Blockchain multiaddress API, together with their basic details.
+The application presents a list of cryptocurrency transactions using Blockchain multiaddress API, together with their basic details.

 Assumptions: